Your questions, answered.

-The program is intended for undergraduate students who are completing an accounting specialization from the University of Toronto at the St. George (UTSG), Mississauga (UTM), or the Scarborough campus (UTSC) and who are interested in obtaining the Canadian Chartered Professional Accountant (CPA) designation upon completion of their undergraduate degree.
+The program is intended for undergraduate students who are completing an accounting specialization from the University of Toronto at the St. George (UTSG), Mississauga (UTM), or the Scarborough campus (UTSC) and who are interested in obtaining the Canadian Chartered Professional Accountant (CPA) designation upon completion of their undergraduate degrees.

 2. What are the admission requirements?

 Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must meet the following requirements:

 i.
 Appropriate undergraduate degree: Admission to the Graduate Diploma in Professional Accounting is available to students in their fourth year of study or to recent graduates of the following University of Toronto undergraduate programs:

 - Rotman – B. Com.
 (Accounting Specialist – Public Accounting Stream)

 - University of Toronto Mississauga – B. Com.
 (Accounting Specialist)